LionelAuroux/pyrser/docs/source/tutorial3.rst

 Pyrser offers the facilities to define subtyping relations, but to be more generic, we could define some implicit conversion rules between types.
-Indeed, Pyrser offers another API: :class:`pyrser.type_checking.Translator`.
+Indeed, Pyrser offers another API: :class:`pyrser.type_system.Translator`.

 To implement a ``Translator``, we have to use the method ``addTranslator`` of the ``Scope`` as follows, assuming ``glob`` is our global scope::